Brazil: Economy

 Brazil is the world's 24th-largest exporter and 26th-largest importer as of 2021.
 China is its largest trading partner, accounting for 32% of the total trade.
 Other large trading partners include the United States, Argentina, the Netherlands and Canada.
 Its automotive industry is the eighth-largest in the world.
 In the food industry, Brazil was the second-largest exporter of processed foods in the world in 2019.
 The country was the second-largest producer of pulp in the world and the eighth-largest producer of paper in 2016.
 In the footwear industry, Brazil was the fourth-largest producer in 2019.
 It was also the ninth-largest producer of steel in the world.
 In 2018, the chemical industry of Brazil was the eighth-largest in the world.
-Although, it was among the five largest world producers in 2013, Brazil's textile industry is very little integrated into world trade.
+Although it was among the five largest world producers in 2013, Brazil's textile industry is very little integrated into world trade.

 The tertiary sector (trade and services) represented 75.8% of the country's GDP in 2018, according to the IBGE.
 The service sector was responsible for 60% of GDP and trade for 13%.
-It covers a wide range of activities: commerce, accommodation and catering, transport, communications, financial services, real estate activities and services provided to businesses, public administration (urban cleaning, sanitation, etc.) and other services such as education, social and health services, research and development, sports activities, etc., since it consists of activities complementary to other sectors.
-Micro and small businesses represent 30% of the country's GDP.
-In the commercial sector, for example, they represent 53% of the GDP within the activities of the sector.
+It covers commerce, transport, education, social and health services, research and development, sports activities, etc. Micro and small businesses represent 30% of the country's GDP.
+In the commercial sector they represent 53% of the GDP within the activities of the sector.